georgenturner/viability-report/low_values_and_high_costs.md

 ##Housing

 King's and Mount Anvil plan to build 156 new homes on the site but of course, they are unable to provide the required level of affordable housing.
-Their planning consultant, Quod, has submitted a viability report which they say shows that the development is so unprofitable that it cannot sustain any affordable housing at all.
+Their planning consultant, Quod, submitted a viability report which they say shows that the development is so unprofitable that it cannot sustain any affordable housing at all.
 However, in any event, King's is prepared to offer 20% affordable housing, against a Camden policy requirement of 50%.

 If the viability report submitted by Quod on behalf of King's is to believed, then one does have to wonder why King's are going ahead with this at all.
 To be 'financially viable' for a land owner a development must generate enough cash in order to pay for the land in its existing use, plus a small uplift.

 The existing use is a student halls.
 The students pay rent and presumably, King's would be able to sell the land to another provider of student housing (of which there are many) and gain a lump sum, if that is what they wanted.

-What Quod's financial viability report is saying, is that after you have accounted for the developer's profit, and the cost of building, the money left over from the sale of the new houses on the proposed development is LESS than what King's College could get for selling the building as is.
+What Quod's financial viability report is saying, is that after you have accounted for the developer's profit, and the cost of building, the money left over from the sale of the new houses on the proposed development is less than what King's College could get for selling the building as is.
 And that is before you include the 20% affordable housing that King's is offering, which further reduces the land value.
 The obvious conclusion of the Quod report is that King's should sell the land to another provider of student housing, a much quicker and easier transaction than developing the land.

 So why are King's getting involved with this apparently unprofitable venture?
 Is this a charitable act by King's for the world's oligarchs?
 Are King's seeking to play their part in meeting the desperate demand for luxury homes with private swimming pools?